lnkhamalah/medical-transportation-system-design/03-human-centered-design/personas.md

 ## Persona 3: Billing / Administrative Function

 **Role**
-Assembles completed rides and prepares invoices for facilities and patients.
+Assembles completed rides and prepares invoices for facilities and individual/private-pay riders.

 **Goals**
-- Group rides accurately by patient and facility
+- Group rides accurately by tenant and patient
 - Quickly verify which trips are billable
 - Minimize re-entry of data into accounting systems